Jrodr4544/lecture_requester/notes.md

 - ran bundle install
 - ran devise install, and generated the devise Model (User model in this case)
 - Started postgres server app in order to create postgres db
-- created migrations for users and lectures
+- created migrations for users, hearts, comments and lectureRequests